cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

     data = response.json()
 ```

-The code uses the response as a [context
+The code above uses the response as a [context
 manager](https://docs.python.org/3/reference/datamodel.html#context-managers).
 The `with` statement is syntactic sugar for the following slightly simplified
 pseudocode: